Forcing spring flowers is a great way to add beautiful bouquets to your indoor decorations this spring (for free!).

 - Red Maple (2 weeks)

 Plants that naturally bloom the earliest will be the first (easiest) to force into bloom, but as time goes on, plants that bloom later in the season can also be forced successfully (they just need their minimum dormancy requirements met).

 How to Prune Branches

 Choose a day when temperatures are above freezing and take a pair of clean, sharp pruners along.
 I like to prune as each plant’s appearance and form dictates, as well as remove any crossed branches.
 Pick branches that aren’t essential to the bush or tree form and that have lots of flower buds (flower buds are typically rounder and fatter than leaf buds).
 Prune one to two-foot-long branches from your tree or shrub.

 How to Force Spring Flowers

-I like to prune as each plant’s growth dictates, and remove any crossed branches.
-Then I take the pruned branches indoors and re-cut them to length underwater.
+Then take the pruned branches indoors and re-cut them underwater.
 Cutting underwater prevents air bubbles from getting inside, and blocking water intake.
-After that, keep the stems submerged in cool water (a washtub or bathtub works) for a couple of hours to hydrate them and soften the bud’s outer covering.
+After that, keep the stems submerged in cool water (a washtub or bathtub works) for several hours to hydrate them and soften the bud’s outer covering.

 Waiting for Blooms

-After soaking, put the branches in a vase (making sure to keep the stems submerged) and wait for the buds to open.
+After soaking, put the branches in a bucket or vase (making sure to keep the stems submerged) in a cool area and wait for the buds to open.
 A ½ tsp. of chlorine bleach per quart of water should be used (to prevent mold from forming and blocking water intake) and the water should be changed every few days.
 How long it takes for blooms depends on the plant variety and the specific conditions inside.

 Just experimenting is half the fun, so get out there with those pruning shears!
 And after you’ve got things looking and smelling beautiful indoors, check out how to create beautiful outdoor container plantings HERE.